oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * type `/definitions/version_t`: If any element doesn't match the semantic versioning, replace the all elements of type `/definitions/version_t` with the corresponding integer version.
 For that, CVRF CSAF converter sorts the items of `/document/tracking/revision_history` by `number` ascending according to the rules of CVRF.
 Then, it replaces the value of `number` with the index number in the array (starting with 1).
 The value of `/document/tracking/version` is replaced by value of `number` of the corresponding revision item.
 The match must be calculated by the original values used in the CVRF document.
 * `/document/acknowledgments[]/organization` and `/vulnerabilities[]/acknowledgments[]/organization`: If more than one cvrf:Organization instance is given, the CVRF CSAF converter converts the first one into the `organization`.
 In addition the converter outputs a warning that information might be lost during conversion of document or vulnerability acknowledgment.
-* `/document/publisher/name` and `/document/publisher/namespace`: Sets the value as given in

-  1. the corresponding argument from the command line,
+* `/document/publisher/name` and `/document/publisher/namespace`: Sets the value as given in the configuration of the program or the corresponding argument the program was invoked with.
+If values from both sources are present, the program should prefer the latter one.
+The program SHALL NOT use hard-coded values.
-  2. the config file specified on the command line,
-  3. the corresponding environment variable,
-  4. the local configuration of the program,
-  5. the user configuration of the program or
-  6. the system configuration of the program.

-  If more than one of these value is present, the program should prefer the one with the lowest number in the list above.
 * `/vulnerabilities[]/scores[]`: If no `product_id` is given, the CVRF CSAF converter appends all Product IDs which are listed under `../product_status` in the arrays `known_affected`, `first_affected` and `last_affected`.
 * `/vulnerabilities[]/scores[]`: If there are CVSSv3.0 and CVSSv3.1 Vectors available for the same product, the CVRF CSAF converter discards the CVSSv3.0 information and provide in CSAF only the CVSSv3.1 information.
 * `/product_tree/relationships[]`: If more than one prod:FullProductName instance is given, the CVRF CSAF converter converts the first one into the `full_product_name`.
 In addition, the converter outputs a warning that information might be lost during conversion of product relationships.